dslemay/gatsby-themes/packages/gatsby-theme-dslemay-core/README.md

 ```

 Gatsby will then merge the plugins defined in the package's gatsby-config onto yours.
 As a result, you do not need to install or manually add any of the packages listed above to your project.

+### Gatsby Source Filesystem

+Out of the box, the theme will connect `src/data` and `src/images` to GraphQL.
+The theme will create these folders automatically if they do not exist.
+Any files beginning with a `.` in the data folder will be ignored.
+Since `gatsby-source-filesystem` is installed as a dependency of the theme, you may also add more folders in your `gatsby-config.js` without needing to manually install the package separately.

 ## Available options